zhiyu-kang/AoU-Tutorial/README.md

 #### 3. Accessing Your Dataset
 1. After completing step 4, you can locate your dataset in the **Datasets** section as illustrated below:
 <img src="Fig/access_dataset.png" width="800" height="800" />

-2. Select the dataset you wish to analyze and export it to your chosen Jupyter notebook.
+2. Select the dataset you wish to analyze and click **Analyze** to open the **Export Dataset** dialog.
+Here, you can choose R, Python, or SAS export options and either send the code directly to a new or existing notebook, or copy it for use in your preferred IDE (*see [Exporting and analyzing your data in Workbench applications](https://support.researchallofus.org/hc/en-us/articles/360039585831-Exporting-and-analyzing-your-data-in-Workbench-applications) for detailed instructions*)
 3. (optional)  If you select the GWAS concept, you can find the path to the extracted VCF files by following [guidance](https://support.researchallofus.org/hc/en-us/articles/4558187754772-Selecting-Genomic-data-using-the-Genomic-Extraction-tool)

 #### 4. Example Analysis Workflows
 | Environment  | Focus                                  | Sample Notebooks                                               |